|Country Number (25)||1968||FIRST and SECOND WAVE|

 REPEATS # 4?

-XHS-TV was a sister station to XEWT-TV channel 12 in Tijuana, whose coverage extended across the border and was available in San Diego, California.
-If XEWT piggy-backed the Hartnells from XHS, that would have made those repeats the first time since 1965 that any William Hartnell stories had been available to viewers in the United States -- albeit understood only by those who spoke Spanish!
+XHS-TV was a sister station to XEWT-TV channel 12 in Tijuana, whose coverage extended across the US border and was available in San Diego, California.
+If XEWT and XHS piggy-backed each other, that would have made those repeats the first time since 1965 that any William Hartnell stories had been available to viewers in the United States -- albeit understood only by those who spoke Spanish!